On weak solutions of a control-volume model for liquid films flowing down a fibre: Numerical studies

 Starting from the initial fluid film radius and the initial velocity

-we then solve the system \eqref{eqn:numeric_main} using the fully implicit second-order centered finite differences over the domain $0 \le x \le L$, with periodic boundary conditions imposed on both $u$ and $h$.
+we solve the system \eqref{eqn:numeric_main} using fully implicit second-order centered finite differences over the domain $0 \leqslant x \leqslant L$, with periodic boundary conditions imposed on both $u$ and $h$.
+Here, we follow the work of Ruan et al. \cite{ruan2021liquid}, using the axial velocity profile $g(h(x,0))$ as the initial velocity profile.
 For all PDE simulations, we keep the domain size $L = 20$ and $h_0 = 2.29$, so that the mass $M = 84.8$.
+The values chosen for $h_0$ and $L$ correspond to those used in a experimental comparison conducted in \cite{ruan2021liquid}.

-The top two plots in Figure \ref{fig:PDE_plugFlow_hu_convergence} show the dynamics of $(h(x,t), u(x,t))$ for the plug flow case, where the PDE solution converges to a travelling wave solution $(H(\xi), U(\xi))$ that satisfies the ODE system \eqref{t-1} - \eqref{t-2} with the velocity $s=1.396$.
+The top two plots in Figure \ref{fig:PDE_plugFlow_hu_convergence} show the dynamics of $(h(x,t), u(x,t))$ for the plug flow case, where the PDE solution converges to a travelling wave solution $(H(\xi), U(\xi))$ that satisfies the ODE system \eqref{t-1} -- \eqref{t-2} with the velocity $s=1.396$.
 The solution profiles are shifted by $x \to x - x_{\max}(t)+L/2$, where $x_{\max}(t)$ is the location of the peaks of the travelling waves in time, so that the peaks are aligned as the wave evolves and travels to the right.
 The system parameters are given by $a=0.2$, $b=10$, $c = 1$ with $g(h) = h^2-1$ in \eqref{plug_model}, and the traveling wave corresponds to the case $(a)$ presented in Fig.~\ref{fig:tws}.